 The feelings of worthlessness and inadequacy are so unbearable that the mind is desperately trying to figure out what happened, to ensure it never happens again.
 The mind slowly develops an illusion of control, by analyzing everything and being curious about every little detail.

-From here, the victim of such an abuse starts taking shelter under a defensive wall: anger, resentment, fear, and blame.
+From here, the victim of such abuse starts taking shelter under a defensive wall: anger, resentment, fear, and blame.
 While these are all completely understandable after abuse, they can also block us from discovering the real self that one is.

 Once the victim starts to suppress these scars, avoid the conflict and introject the pain within, slowly the person’s personality starts to modify: one might become withdrawn, initiate people-pleasing behavior, loving excessive solitude, over accomplishing, perfectionism, constant inner battles—and ultimately leading to depression, anxiety, insomnia, even paranoia.